-- ATVs driving on soft sand above of the intertidal zone driving on the hard packed sand between the HAT and low tide marks reduces the likelihood of erosion. - Illegal clearing to create informal beach access tracks through the vegetation in the foreshore area and designated Recreation and Open Space land use zone these activities may impact the biological diversity, ecological integrity and scenic amenity.
+- Vehicle, pedestrian and other access along foreshore within potential sensitive and vulnerable habitats, including turtle and shorebird nesting areas - access above the intertidal zone during nesting and hatching season may pose a threat to vulnerable species. - Illegal clearing to create informal beach access tracks through the vegetation in the foreshore area and designated Recreation and Open Space land use zone - these activities may impact the biological diversity, ecological integrity and scenic amenity.